lubobalogh/vpp/ui/README.md

 	etc ... etc ...

 Get a cup of coffee.
 It will be a few minutes.

-When you return, this message indicates the UI is ready.

-	For accessing k8s nodes via 'vagrant ssh', cd into vpp/vagrant directory.

-	Application has been deployed on http://localhost:4300

 When everything is deployed, navigate to `http://localhost:4300/` on Chrome with disabled web security - it should be automatically open if installed.
 If for some reason it does not automatically open, go to the CLI and type in one of the disable web security commands.
 This is the one for a mac: